Has your child been complaining that his or her feet and legs have been hurting? Have you noticed your child walking and running differently?

 There will be cases when the pain in your kids’ feet is so intense that a pair of supportive shoes cannot reduce or eliminate it, and you will need to provide your child with a pair of orthotics.
 Orthotics will help your children walk and run straighter, by aligning their feet and legs and reducing the stress they are putting to their feet.

-An orthotic is basically a shoe insert that is specifically designed to provide cushioning, support, stability, and relief pressure areas of the foot.
+An orthotic is basically a shoe insert that is specifically designed to provide cushioning, support, stability, and relieve pressure areas of the foot.

 If the shoes are not helping your child walk and run straighter, here you can find the best orthotics for kids that are flat footed: